KristinaRiemer/temporal_MRT/README.md

 ## Other files

+* Actual Shiny app to dynamically display project outputs in `shiny`, which currently displays only the size distributions plots by site
 * Initial example of a Shiny app in `shiny_simple`, which just displays each species mean mass across year for each site.
+* Functions go in the `R` folder for the not-yet-completely-formed package `temporal_MRT`
 * Initial example of turning code into an R script in `packageSimple`, which only contains the two functions for converting coordinates to the temperature grid format.